seifezzeldin1995/seifezzeldin1995/README.md

-- 👋 Hi, I’m @seifezzeldin1995
+- 👋 Hi, I’m seifezzeldin
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Cloud DevOps
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Continuous Delivery/Continuous integeration
 - 📫 How to reach me ...